 Cost of Home Inspection

-Several factors affect the cost for a home inspection.
-Among these are the square footage of the home, its age and location.
-It typically runs anywhere from $325 to $600, for most standard sized homes.
+Several factors affect the cost of a home inspection.
+Among these is the square footage of the home, its age, and location.
+They typically run anywhere from $325 to $625, for most standard-sized homes.

 Preparing for a Home Inspection